nikhresna/_Aurror/README.md

 * $gradient-direction = top | left | bottom | right
 * $hue-start =  between 0 to 360, will work just fine for hue > 360 e.g. 1000
 * $color-type = pastel | gothic | pale
 * $alpha-start = starting opacity which the gradient starts.
-Default 1
+Optional, default is 1
 * $alpha-end = starting opacity which the gradient end.
-Default 1
+Optional, default is 1

 ## aurrorItAnalogous()
 This mixin generates gradient of colors located adjacent (next to) to each other on color wheel.